Kim Campbell: University and early career

 Campbell earned an honours bachelor's degree in political science from the University of British Columbia, graduating in 1969.
 She was active in the student government and served as the school's first female president of the freshman class.
 She then completed a year of graduate study at that school, to qualify for doctoral-level studies.
-Campbell entered the London School of Economics in 1970 to study towards her doctorate in Soviet government, and spent three months touring the Soviet Union, from April to June 1972.
-She had spent several years studying the Russian language, and claimed she was nearly fluent, although when asked to say a few words of welcome by a reporter to Boris Yeltsin during his visit to Canada in 1993, she could not and could only say "Hello Mr. Yeltsin".
+Campbell entered the London School of Economics in 1970 to study towards her doctorate in Soviet government and spent three months touring the Soviet Union from April to June 1972.
+She had spent several years studying the Russian language and claimed she was nearly fluent, although when asked to say a few words of welcome by a reporter to Boris Yeltsin during his visit to Canada in 1993, she could not and could only say "Hello Mr. Yeltsin".
 Campbell ultimately left her doctoral studies, returning to live in Vancouver after marrying Nathan Divinsky, her longtime partner, in 1972.
 She earned an LL.B. from the University of British Columbia in 1983.
 She was called to the British Columbia Bar in 1984, and practised law in Vancouver until 1986.

 Family and early political career

 During her marriage to Divinsky, Campbell lectured part-time in political science at the University of British Columbia and at Vancouver Community College.
 While still attending law school, she entered politics as a trustee on the Vancouver School Board, becoming, in 1983, the chair of that board and serving in 1984 as its vice-chair.
 She once claimed to have told the board to "back off", although others alleged that she said "fuck off".
 In total, she was a trustee there from 1980 to 1984.
 Campbell and Divinsky were divorced in 1983, and Campbell married Howard Eddy in 1986, a marriage that lasted until shortly before she became prime minister.
 Campbell is the second prime minister of Canada to have been divorced, after Pierre Trudeau.

 She briefly dated Gregory Lekhtman, the inventor of Exerlopers, during her term as prime minister, but the relationship was relatively private and she did not involve him in the 1993 election campaign.

 She is currently married to Hershey Felder, an actor, playwright, composer, and concert pianist.
+As of 2022, she lived outside Florence, Italy.